dwyl/phoenix-content-negotiation-tutorial/README.md

 [github.com/dwyl/**learn-phoenix-framework**](https://github.com/dwyl/learn-phoenix-framework)

-Ideally follow the "Chat" example for more detailed step-by-step introduction to Phoenix, [github.com/dwyl/**phoenix-chat-example**](https://github.com/dwyl/phoenix-chat-example)
+Ideally follow the "Chat" example for more detailed step-by-step introduction to Phoenix:
+[github.com/dwyl/**phoenix-chat-example**](https://github.com/dwyl/phoenix-chat-example)

 Once you are comfortable with Phoenix, proceed with this example!